 'Wealth and Investment Management (WIM)' Provides a full range of wealth management services to affluent and high net worth clients globally, including banking, credit, investments and advisory services.
+This business is no longer reported following the business reorganisation outlined in the Group Strategy Update of 8 May 2014

-'Wholesale loans' / 'lending' Lending to larger businesses, financial institutions and sovereign entities.
+"Wholesale loans" / 'lending' Lending to larger businesses, financial institutions and sovereign entities.

-'Write down' After an advance has been identified as impaired and is subject to an impairment allowance, the stage may be reached whereby it is concluded that there is no realistic prospect of further recovery.
+Write down' After an advance has been identified as impaired and is subject to an impairment allowance, the stage may be reached whereby it is concluded that there is no realistic prospect of further recovery.
 Write downs will occur when, and to the extent that, the whole or part of a debt is considered irrecoverable.